Reproduction and Replication of an Adversarial Stylometry Experiment: Reproduction

 \subsection{Results}

-The results of the reproduction study are summarized in Figure~\ref{fig: reproduction}.
-The three panels correspond to Figures 6--8 in \citet{brennan2012adversarial}.
-For comparison with the original, we show the accuracy statistics reported in the original paper side-by-side with our results.
+The results of the reproduction study are summarized in Figure~\ref{fig:reproduction}, whose three panels correspond to Figures 6--8 in \citet{brennan2012adversarial}.
+For comparison with the original, we show the accuracy statistics reported in the original paper side-by-side with our results.\footnote{We recovered the accuracy statistics directly from their figures using WebPlotDigitizer \citep{Rohatgi2020}.}

-The left panel of Figure~\ref{fig: reproduction} shows classifier accuracy on the training data measured using 10-fold cross validation.
-The middle and right panels show the accuracy of authorship attribution classifier when the subject uses the indicated defensive strategy.
-As we saw in the original paper, classifier performance drops dramatically when either defensive strategy is used.
-As in the original paper, the imitation strategy is more successful than the obfuscation strategy at confusing the Writeprints-static-based SVM classifier.
+The left panel of Figure~\ref{fig:reproduction} shows classifier accuracy on the training data measured using 10-fold cross-validation.
+The middle and right panels show the accuracy of the authorship attribution classifier when the subject uses the indicated defensive strategy.
+As we saw in the original paper, classifier performance drops dramatically when either defensive strategy is used, and the imitation strategy is more successful than the obfuscation strategy at confusing the Writeprints-static-based SVM classifier.